 a) the network needs to provide the UE with horizontal derivation parameter; or

-b) the initial NAS message (i.e. REGISTRATION REQUEST or SERVICE REQUEST) does not successfully pass the integrity check at the AMF (see subclause 5.4.2.2).
+b) the applicable initial NAS message (i.e. REGISTRATION REQUEST, CONTROL PLANE SERVICE REQUEST or SERVICE REQUEST) does not successfully pass the integrity check at the AMF (see subclause 5.4.2.2).